GideonZ/1541u-documentation/howto/machine_code_monitor.rst

 It supports hexadecimal, ASCII, screen-code, binary, and assembly views, plus inline editing, bulk memory operations, file load/save, and execution from a selected address.

+Almost every command is a single keypress, and the monitor stays open until you exit it, so you can move freely between views and operations.
+If you forget a key, press ``F3`` for the on-screen help.

 *Applies to: Ultimate 1541-II, Ultimate-II+, Ultimate 64*

 Entry and Exit